CodeSignal GCA for Tech Interviews in 2026: The Complete Guide

 - Copy-paste similarity scoring.
 The platform compares your code against a corpus of known solutions, online templates, and other candidates' submissions.
 High similarity flags get surfaced to the employer.

 - Session recording, when proctored.
-Some employers enable proctored mode, which adds a continuous webcam recording and a screen-capture stream for the duration of the assessment.
+Proctored mode is an optional employer setting that adds a continuous webcam recording and a screen-capture stream for the duration of the assessment, reviewed by a human after you finish.
+Not every GCA uses it; check whether yours does before you start.

 The editor itself is a sandboxed Monaco-based component running in your browser tab.
 CodeSignal supports 40-plus languages: TypeScript, Python, Java, C++, Go, Rust, and the rest of the working language set across modern engineering shops.
 The candidate picks one at the start.